8 Secrets To Family Photos You’ll LoveNovember 11, 2021

-It’s no secret that consent in our home and on social media when they come of age of consent is important.
-So, you may see my kids in photos, you may not.
+It’s no secret that consent in our homes and on social media when they come of age of consent is important.
+So, you may see my kids in photos, but you may not.
 That is a choice left to them, when they are of age to choose it, and it can change day by day.
 As kids enter into their teen years, they can become more aware of the eyes that may see them, and opt for more privacy (this has been our experience).
 So how are family photos going to work, if they don’t want to be in them?

 A big piece of the puzzle that I’ve been figuring out is that it’s not that they’re unwilling or unwanting to be in the photos, they just want consent over what’s posted.
 Fair!
 So fair!
 Knowing that Mom & Dad aren’t posting these pictures anywhere without asking them first, causes them to relax and enjoy the moments without running through their minds “who is going to see this?”.
 (Even with an emoji-covered face, consent is given).
-Obviously, for little ones, they can’t speak up yet!
+Obviously, little ones, they can’t speak up yet!
 This is where parental consent comes in until the time comes!

 4. Make it Short, Make it Sweet